isagoya/astro-hananiawan-m2/src/pages/md/chapt11.md

 “...”

 “The late Mr. Shimada Hitoshi sent me his collection of poems, ‘Next Winter,’ as his will, which includes a wonderful piece called ‘Mona Lisa.’
-Let me read it to you.
+Let me read it to you."

 > There is poison in the smile of Mona Lisa.
 > They say that Leonardo da Vinci